Featuring Jack and Gabriel from SUGAR CRUSH

 Gabe peeled away the black paper studded with shiny black hearts and grinned at the pink boxer briefs covered with cupcakes and hearts in various hues of red and white.
 “I love them.”

 He’d thought they would look perfect on Gabe the moment he’d spotted them online.
 “Do you?
-They aren’t too silly or stu—”
+They aren’t too silly or stupid or—”

 “They’re perfect.”
 Gabe leaned in and kissed him.
 “The cupcakes remind me of the red velvet ones you and I made for the holiday party.
 Remember what we did while the cupcakes were baking?”